 In her free time, Najma enjoys sailing and is a soccer enthusiast.
 She loves to travel and immerse herself in other cultures.
 To date, she has visited roughly 25 different countries.
 She speaks English, Swahili, Arabic, and Somali.

 Pam was born in Seattle, WA on the very campus she currently works in.
 Graduating with a journalism degree from Gonzaga University, she has spent more than 20 years in health care communications, continuing medical education and program development for physicians.
 Pam recently directed an association for medical practice managers, MGMA of Washington State, working for the Washington State Medical Association as well as the Washington State Hospital Association.
 She joined our team in 2017.

-In her free time, Pam enjoys spending time with her husband and son, eating dip with her friends in book club, and is currently completing coursework in preparation to apply for nursing school.
+In her free time, Pam enjoys spending time with her husband and son, eating dip with her friends in book club, and is completing coursework in preparation to apply to nursing school.

 Alexis Haman, MA, Medical Scribe